-- How would the addition of new utility-scale solar and natural gas facilities impact OPPD’s carbon intensity?
+- How will the addition of new utility-scale solar and natural gas facilities impact OPPD’s carbon intensity?

-OPPD’s preliminary estimate is that the proposed project would achieve a 30% reduction in carbon dioxide (CO2) emissions from 2010 levels.
+OPPD’s preliminary estimate is that the project will achieve a 30% reduction in carbon dioxide (CO2) emissions from 2010 levels.
 New assets will create 80-90% less CO2 emissions than the assets being replaced.
 OPPD will continue to refine projected impact on carbon intensity based on responses to the RFP.

 - Is this recommendation part of OPPD’s Pathways to Decarbonization Study?

-- If OPPD moves forward with this recommendation, what percent of the portfolio would come from renewable resources?
+- If OPPD moves forward with this recommendation, what percent of the portfolio will come from renewable resources?

-OPPD anticipates that building a utility-scale solar facility would displace generation at non-renewable facilities and would continue progress towards our goal of achieving 50% of retail sales from renewable energy.
-The impact on our total renewable portfolio as a percent of total power generating capacity would be determined based on responses to the RFP.
+OPPD anticipates that building a utility-scale solar facility will displace generation at non-renewable facilities and will continue progress towards our goal of achieving 50% of retail sales from renewable energy.
+The impact on our total renewable portfolio as a percent of total power generating capacity will be determined based on responses to the RFP.